Webster native, Bills fan raises over $3,000 running marathon around Patriots’ stadium

 He’s been an out-of-town season ticket holder since his sophomore year of college.
 He’d make the trip to Orchard Park while living in Dayton, Cleveland, and Charlotte.
 Dee attends about 10-12 Bills games a year, racking up hundreds and thousands of miles on the road.

-Now, he lives in the Boston area and decided to support the team by going 26.2 miles.
-By running a marathon.
+Now, he lives in the Boston area and decided to support the team by going 26.2 miles — running a marathon.

 Of course, he’d like to be in Gillette Stadium supporting the Bills.
-But with COVID restrictions, that’s not possible.
+But with COVID-19 restrictions, that’s not possible.

 So after a few beers on a Zoom call with friends, the idea came about to go to the Patriots’ stadium and run laps.